 Without protection from the sun, even a few minutes of exposure per day can cause the skin to prematurely age.
-Over time, the negative effects will be more and more noticeable.
-Sun Damage usually presents itself as freckles, age spots, rough or leathery skin, broken blood vessels, blotchy skin, actinic keratosis and even skin cancer.
+Over time, the negative effects will be cumulative.
+Sun Damage usually presents itself as freckles, age spots, rough or leathery skin, enlarged capillary blood vessels on the face, blotchy skin, and skin cancer.

-Photo Aging is a common term used by dermatologists.
+Photoaging is a common term used by dermatologists.
 Simply put, it refers to aging caused by sun exposure rather than skin aging from genetic causes.
-The degree to which any individual experiences photo aging depends on their skin color, their lifetime of sun exposure, and their lifestyle history.
+The degree to which any individual experiences photoaging depends on their skin tone, their sun exposure history, and their lifestyle.

-Those with fair skin typically show signs of photo-aging sooner and with greater severity, than those with dark skin.
-This is not to say however, that dark skinned individuals are exempt from the negative effects of the sun, but it takes more sun exposure to achieve the same degree of sun damage.
+Those with fair skin typically show signs of photoaging earlier, than those with dark skin.
+This is not to say dark skinned individuals are immune to the negative effects of the sun, but it takes more sun exposure to achieve the same degree of sun damage.

 Scientific research shows that with repeated sun exposure, the skin loses its ability to repair itself efficiently.
-UV exposure is known to break down collagen as well impact elastin, eventually resulting in skin with an inability to spring back, presenting with fine lines and wrinkles.
-In addition to affecting skin laxity & structure, the sun can discolor and create hyper-pigmentations.
+Ultraviolet (UV) exposure is known to break down collagen and impact elastin, reducing the skin's ability to spring back, resulting in fine lines and wrinkles.
+In addition to affecting the skin's elasticity and structure, the sun can cause hyperpigmentation.

 Age spots, liver spots, lentigo and sun spots: All different names for the same thing

 A sun-kissed glow on your skin is a common goal for many, but this exposure to UV light stimulates pigmentation and with time, can result in an uneven skin tone in specific areas such as the backs of the hands, the face, and neck.
-These flat tan, brown or black spots have been given many names including sun spots, lentigo and liver spots.
-Please note "liver spots" is a misnomer and they are not related to alcohol consumption or liver disease.
+These flat tan, brown or black spots have been given many names including sun spots, age spots, solar lentigo, and liver spots.
+It's important to note that "liver spots" is a misnomer as they are not related to liver disease.

-Because of the popularity of tanning salons and the increasing accessibility of sun-filled vacations, sun damage is occurring at younger and younger ages for most.
-These spots, more than anything else, give away a person’s age.
-Age spots are caused by the skin’s continued exposure to sun over many years, and unlike freckles, they do not fade in the winter.
+Because of the popularity of tanning salons and the increasing accessibility to sun-filled vacations, sun damage is occurring at younger ages.
+Sun-related pigmentation is caused by the skin’s continued exposure to the sun over many years.
+Unlike freckles, they do not fade in the winter.

-Here is a quick guide to help determine what you are dealing with:
+Here is a quick guide to help determine the difference between various forms of skin pigmentation:

 Freckles: small light brown spots, usually less than half a centimeter.
 They can come and go, becoming more pronounced with exposure to the sun.

-Lentigines, liver spots, age spots and sun spots: These lesions are flat, and light to medium brown in color.
+Lentigo: Also known as liver spots, age spots and sun spots: These lesions are flat, and light to medium brown in color.
 They increase in number as you get older, most commonly on the face, hands, and chest — all places with the most exposure to sun.
 Unlike freckles, they do not fade with decreased sun exposure.

 Post-inflammatory hyperpigmentation: This is hyperpigmentation that develops after pimples, bug bites and inflammation of the skin.
 These dark spots will stick around long after the initial inflammation has healed.

-Melasma: Brown patches that are related to hormonal changes.
-They most often appear on the cheeks, forehead, and around the lips when a woman is pregnant, taking hormone replacement or birth control pills.
+Melasma: Brown patches that are often associated with hormonal changes.
+They appear on the cheeks, forehead, and around the lips when a woman is pregnant, taking hormone replacement or birth control pills.